View Laura Smith's Obituary on AtlanticNewsTelegraph.com and share memories

 |

+Laura is survived by her daughter, Gail Lohoff (Mike Doyle) and son, John Smith, both of Atlantic; five grandchildren, Jason (Amy) Lohoff, Tara (Peterson) Wheeler (Colby), Adam Lohoff (Andrea), Jeremiah Smith (Sarah), Angelic (Angie) Kelly (Michael); 22 great-grandchildren; eight great-great-grandchildren; brother-in-law, Ronald Smith (Alice); nieces, nephews and special friends.

+Preceding Laura in death were her husband, Wayne; parents; foster parents; children, Russell James Smith and Darlene Kay Smith, both in infancy; sisters, Anita Moore and Ruth in infancy; brothers, Lafe, Raymond and Frank James; half-sisters, Mamie and Evelyn Campbell; half-brothers, Williard and Louis Campbell; daughter-in-law, Arletta (Lynn) Smith; great-grandson, Kooper Lohoff; and many special friends.

-An open visitation will be held from 5 – 7 p.m., Wednesday, March 11 at Hockenberry Funeral Home in Adair.
+Open visitation will be held from 5-7 p.m., Wednesday, March 11, at Hockenberry Funeral Home in Adair.

-A funeral service will be held at 10;30 a.m., Thursday, March 12 at the United Methodist Church in Adair, with burial in Sunnyhill Cemetery in Adair.
+A funeral service will be held at 10:30 a.m., Thursday, March 12, at the United Methodist Church in Adair with burial in the Sunnyhill Cemetery.

 Hockenberry Family Care Funeral Home in Adair is in charge of the arrangements.
 Condolences may be left at www.hockenberryfamilycare.com.